8 Innovative Ugandan businesses receive grants from Sida IAP

 The call for proposals received overwhelming interest from the private sector and companies presented successful, innovative and inclusive business proposals under the Innovations Against Poverty (IAP) Challenge Fund.

-- Ento Africa Limited - Cricket production for nutritious foods
+• Ento Africa Limited (Canadian) - Cricket production for nutritious foods - awarded EUR 197,954

-- WANA Energy Solutions - PAYG LPG for cooking
+• WANA Energy Solutions (Ugandan) - PAYG LPG for cooking - awarded EUR 80,000

-- Chap Chap Africa Limited - Scaling digital payments for inclusive socio-economic development
+• Chap Chap Africa Limited (Ugandan) - Scaling digital payments for inclusive socio-economic development - awarded EUR 120,000

-- Sanitation Africa Limited - Inclusive and affordable toilets, sanitation and briquettes production
+• Sanitation Africa Limited (Ugandan) - Inclusive and affordable toilets, sanitation and briquettes production - awarded EUR 75,000

-- Sky Foods & Beverages Limited - Inclusive fruit supply chain
+• Sky Foods & Beverages Limited (Ugandan) - Inclusive fruit supply chain - awarded EUR 100,000

-- Yellow Star Produce & Processors Limited - Ready to eat fortified nutritious foods for low income people
+• Yellow Star Produce & Processors Limited (Ugandan) - Ready to eat fortified nutritious foods for low-income people - awarded EUR 100,000

-- Pamoja Clean Tech BV - Entrepreneurial biomas electricity consumption hub
+• Pamoja Clean Tech BV (French) - Entrepreneurial biomas electricity consumption hub - awarded EUR 120,000

-SNV Uganda hosted an awards ceremony for these successful companies where they had the opportunity to present their business to the media, SNV staff and SIDA representative.
-Paul Asiimwe, SIDA representative, exhorted the grant-winning companies to best utilise the funds to promote economic growth.
+During the award ceremony hosted by SNV Uganda, the grant-winning companies had the opportunity to present their businesses to the media, SNV staff and SIDA representative.
+Paul Asiimwe, SIDA representative, exhorted them to best utilise these funds to promote economic growth.
 “Do whatever you can to ensure that your businesses remain sustainable and address the unemployment burden in Uganda; and above all, provide markets for the poor,” Paul said.
 IAP will also provide the selected companies with business advisory services to further support them in developing and improving their business ideas and production practices.
 SNV Uganda Country Director, Michael J.F.
-O’Mahony emphasised that “SNV commits to be with you every step of the way.
+O’Mahony, emphasised that “SNV commits to be with you every step of the way.
 We want you to be profitable and remain competitive with your product lines from this point onwards; and we want you to be able to meet the desires and needs of those who are less fortunate amongst us and enable them to improve their overall living conditions.”